bermed28/bermed28/README.md

 ### Welcome to bermedDev!

 My name is Fernando J. Bermúdez Medina.
-I am a junior Software Engineering Undegraduate Student at the **University of Puerto Rico, Mayagüez Campus**
+I am a junior Software Engineering Undegraduate Student at the **University of Puerto Rico, Mayagüez Campus**.

-I am currently working as a Teaching Assistant for the CIIC4020/ICOM4035 course (Data Structures) right here at UPRM
+I am currently working as a **Teaching Assistant** for the **CIIC4020/ICOM4035** course (Data Structures) right here at UPRM

 I am also actively seeking some summer intenships (or Co-Ops if any) that can allow me to increase my skills in the field of Software Engineering and Computer Science.